 You can find a Soldiers’ Angels drop off near you.
 Soldiers’ Angels distribute the candy to deployed troops, veterans, and wounded veterans in VA Hospitals.

-The Halloween Candy Buy Back program has dental offices across the country that will buy your candy for $1 a pound and send the candy and tooth brushes to troops.
+The Halloween Candy Buy Back program has dental offices across the country that will buy your candy for cash or prizes or raffle tickets or some sort of reward and send the candy and tooth brushes to troops.
 The distribution started with a single dentist looking to help our troops and is now accessible across the US.
 Their partners, Move America Forward, and Operation Shoebox, are nonprofits that provides care packages to troops.

 Find an Operation Gratitude drop off location near you.
-You’ll need to enlarge the map by clicking the frame icon in the top right of the map.
-Then you need to click the magnifying glass to search by zip code.
+Drop off locations are searchable by zip code.
 (Not that you need an incentive, but if you find dentists on the list of your local drop offs, the dental office will sometimes pay a “buyback” fee for the candy and provide a toy for your kids.)
 Operation Gratitude distributes the candy along with care packages to deployed troops and first responders.
-Operation Gratitude was having some map problems, but hopefully that will be fixed soon, making it easier to find a local drop-off.

 You can even take a deduction for the value of your candy on your taxes.

-If you’d like to ship the candy yourself (or there isn’t a convenient drop off center), Operation Gratitude has shipping guidelines here.
+If you’d like to ship the candy yourself (or there isn’t a convenient drop off center), Operation Gratitude has shipping locations here.

 Want more positivity in your Facebook news feed?
 Then like our Facebook page.
 You’ll get inspirational stories, good news and a focus on the positive.
 (About one post a week.)
 Thanks!